-As a CMO a day and half a week and company culture and strategy consultancy leader, I use a number of different tools to help keep on top of my work and help me to stay productive and on top of upcoming meetings and coaching sessions.
+As a marketing advisor and growth coach and company culture and strategy consultancy leader, I have to use a number of different tools to help keep on top of my work and help me to stay productive and on top of upcoming meetings and coaching sessions.

-Here is my tech-stack, I am a mac user and iPhone user so the majority of these are available for Windows and Android phones.
+Here is my tech stack, FYI I am a mac user and iPhone user so the majority of these are available for Windows and Android phones.

 📲 Video Calls

 Deeplink for video calls, it can be a nightmare to manage all the different calendars and quickly grab the right URL for video calls.
 Meeter helps to centralise, remind and deep link straight into the right software or URL.
 Pricesless when you have back to backs or different clients on different software.